PacktPublishing/LLVM-Techniques-Tips-and-Best-Practices-Clang-and-Middle-End-Libraries/Chapter 8/README.md

 # Note
-The sample code in the subdirectories are presented in the form of patches (since they need to be put inside the LLVM code base).
+The sample code here is presented in the form of patches (since they need to be put inside the LLVM code base).
 Please apply than to the llvm-project repository via `git apply`.